stark1tty/awesome-PhD/README.md

 - [ECOUTE](https://github.com/SevaSk/ecoute): Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
 It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.
 Good for prompting those with social anxiety, hearing issues and other disabilities.

 #### Translators
-- [DeepL](https://www.deepl.com/en/translator): Translator that outperforms Google Translator, albeit more limited language selection.
+- [DEEPL](https://www.deepl.com/en/translator): Translator that outperforms Google Translator, albeit more limited language selection.

 ### Application Resources
 See also: [Job and Academic Post Boards](#job-and-academic-post-boards).

 - [A COMPARISON OF EUROPEAN AND US BASED PHD EDUCATION](https://medium.com/@phdinformation.usa/comparison-of-european-and-us-based-phd-education-4753c97c2c95#:~:text=European%20PhDs%20tend%20to%20have,their%20time%20as%20graduate%20students.&text=The%20duration%20for%20completing%20a,for%20a%20full%2Dtime%20program.): Blog post that sussinctly breaks down the differences between PhD expectations for the US and Europe.
 - [PI REVIEW](https://pi-review.com/): A website for PhD students to review their PIs.
 Know who you are getting involved with from the horse's mouth.
+- [WHAT YOU NEED TO KNOW BEFORE CONSIDERING A PHD](https://www.fast.ai/posts/2018-08-27-grad-school.html): Frank advice from a data scientist.

 ### Budgeting